i40west/cfduty/README.md

 Thus, if you reboot a server, the incident will close automatically when the server comes back up.

+## 🤖 Error handling

+Calls to the Cloudflare and PagerDuty APIs are retried on failure using Cloudflare's Workflows API.
+On a "healthy" notification, if the Cloudflare API calls fail even after a few retries, the PagerDuty notification is sent anyway, but won't resolve the incident.

 > [!IMPORTANT]
 > If the call to the PagerDuty API fails, this script does not queue and
 > retry the call.
 This should be added at some point (PRs welcome).